 Above all, trade shows are a way for consumers to put a face behind your business.
 Once people meet you and your team, they’ll be more likely to remember your business later.
 Face-to-face marketing and customer interactions are more effective than other forms of advertising.

 It’s not just about seeing your face though either, it’s making them see the business.
 This is what brand awareness is all about, it’s about making your brand visible and memorable.
-You can do this by having custom products ready to give out to potential customers, things like custom water bottles, like the ones found at https://customwater.com/ can be hugely beneficial when done correctly.
+You can do this by having custom products ready to give out to potential customers; this can be hugely beneficial when done correctly.

 Once your business brand starts to become memorable, customers will come to you.
 You can become a household name that everyone knows about, even if they haven’t shopped with you before.
 This is why building brand awareness is so important as it can really help your business when it comes to making sales.